iver-wharf/wharf-notes/exploration/hide-providers-behind-api.md

 - Development hell in the long run as it's difficult to adjust the flows and extend them for other code flows without adding further code rot.

+- We need auth in the provider APIs as well as the wharf-api.

+- Grave attack surface.
+More attack surfaces leads to less security and more potential for hacks.

 ## Redesign